rackerlabs/rackspace-how-to/content/cloud-servers/dovecot-installation-and-configuration-on-centos.md

 ### Configure Dovecot

 After you install Dovecot, you need to configure the services in the configuration file at `/etc/dovecot/dovecot.conf`.
-While this example uses the `nano` text editor, you can use any text editor that you want.
+This example uses the `nano` text editor, but you can use any text editor that you want.

 1. Use the following command to open the file in `nano`: